Egg Standards

 While we find reading about animal husbandry practices and getting knee-deep in agricultural jargon exciting, we understand that you don’t always have time to decipher what different labels mean in terms of animal welfare, environmental impact, nutrient content, farmer health and prosperity, care-taker training, etc.—all those things that impact food quality and animal health and wellbeing.

-To make it easier on you, we created our Natural Grocers Egg Quality Ranking System that clearly explains how the product you are buying was produced.
+To make it easier for you, we created our Natural Grocers Egg Quality Ranking System that clearly explains how the product you are buying was produced.
 This way, you can be assured that what you think you are actually getting in terms of food quality and animal welfare standards matches what you are buying.
 Additionally, we visit and inspect farms that are not inspected and certified by a third party to ensure they are meeting our standards.

 The best news about our free-range egg standards is that even our minimum standard is wings above the rest—better for the animals, better for you, and better for the environment!